 As prices of rentals in Guelph hit record highs monthly, many buyers wonder if they should be putting their rent money towards a mortgage.
 And, it’s not a bad idea.
 If you can find the best mortgage rate for you and it’s close to what you’re paying in rent, why take the plunge and become a first time home buyer?

-So how do you start the process of buying a home?
+What is the process of buying a home?

 Becoming a first time home buyer is a daunting experience – especially in a market like Guelph which has become extremely competitive in the past few years.
 Below, you’ll find our list of some of the best resources and apps to get you started.